 Dresses worn in Europe in the 11th century were similar to men’s tunics, were loose, and reached to below the knees or lower.
 Slits on the sides of the dress were pulled tight to fit the figure.

 Girdles and buckled belts were already popular in the fifth and sixth century, with tools and personal items suspended from the belt.

-The main materials used in ealier dresses were woolen cloth, fur, linen, cambric, and, in the case of richer women, silk and the cloth of silver or gold.
-Dresses sometimes featured with a distinct border in a contrasting colour.
+The main materials used in earlier dresses were woolen cloth, fur, linen, cambric, and, in the case of richer women, silk and silver or gold cloth.
+Dresses are sometimes featured with a distinct border in a contrasting color.

 Although the importation of luxurious fabrics increased, clothing remained very expensive.

 The typical women’s clothing for the fifth and sixth centuries was a body-length garment pulled up to the armpit and worn over a sleeved under-garment, usually another dress, by fastening brooches at the shoulders.

 Changes in Anglo-Saxon women’s dress began in the late sixth century in Kent and rapidly spread to other regions.
 These reflected the increasing influence of the Frankish Kingdom and the Byzantine Empire and a revival of Roman culture.